-Traffic volume in the Design Lane determines the Note a: (See subsection 5.18.02 a.5.a. for traffic number of blows. volume criteria.)
+Note a: Traffic volume in the Design Lane determines the number of blows.
+(See subsection 5.18.02 a.5.a. for traffic volume criteria.)

 - e.2.f.
 Thickness of Specimen: Measure the specimen thickness to the nearest 0.025 mm (0.001 in).
 If the specimen thickness is less than 60 mm (2.375 in) or more than 67 mm (2.625 in), discard it and mold a replacement having a thickness within these limits. - e.2.g.
-Determination of Specific Gravity and Unit Weight: specific gravity and unit weight by the Determine the appropriate method as outlined in KT-15. - e.2.h.
+Determination of Specific Gravity and Unit Weight: Determine the specific gravity and unit weight by the appropriate method as outlined in KT-15. - e.2.h.
 After determining the specific gravity for all of the specimens, proceed to f.